What is dialysis?

 Why is dialysis performed?

-- Autoimmune diseases that attack the kidneys, such as systemic lupus erythematosus.
-In an autoimmune disorder, the body’s immune system attacks its own healthy cells and tissues.
+- Autoimmune diseases that attack the kidneys, such as lupus (systemic lupus erythematosus, or SLE).
+Autoimmune diseases occur when the body’s immune system attacks its own healthy cells and tissues.

 - Diabetes, which can damage the kidneys over time if blood sugar is not properly controlled